Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 Kansas is a state with a long hunting heritage.
 That being said, deer baiting laws in Kansas allow for the use of bait when hunting deer, turkey on private lands.
 When hunting in department lands or in Walk-in Hunting Access lands baiting is prohibited.

 In Kentucky, baiting is prohibited in all Wildlife Management Areas and also in the Big South Fork National River.
 In addition to these areas, the use of bait is prohibited in the recreational area, Daniel Boone National Forest.
 Jefferson National Forest and land between the lakes.
 Also, you cannot use bait in state parks open for hunting.
+Deer baiting in all public lands and parks is illegal.

 The deer baiting laws in Louisiana are pretty straightforward.
 It is illegal to use deer baits on all wildlife management areas.